 Extensive studies still need to be conducted to provide actual numbers and demographics for kratom use and misuse.
 Maria Weeks wrote an article on The Fix detailing her experiences with kratom addiction.

-Weeks says she began taking kratom pills to so she could quit using opioids.
+Weeks says she began taking kratom pills so she could quit using opioids.
 Her quest was innocent enough, but she soon began spending $30 per day to support a new habit.

 Weeks mentioned how she caught herself lying to her husband.
 Missing a dose of kratom caused her to have panic attacks.
 Though she was able to stop, she relapsed before being able to quit.